Five Pet Care Startups Selected as Pet Care Innovation Prize Finalists

 “All of the finalists for the Pet Care Innovation Prize are inspiring in their efforts to shape the future of pet care,” Morgan says.
 “At Purina we’re passionate about pets–and living big with our pets–and this innovation prize has been a tremendous opportunity to engage with and support others with a common vision of a better world for pets and people.”

-Read more about the Purina PetCare Innovation Prize in EQ’s St. Louis Startup Accelerator Guide.
+Read more about the Purina PetCare Innovation Prize in EQ’s Guide to St. Louis Startup Competitions.